ta4j/ta4j-wiki/Trendlines-and-Swing-Points.md

 ## What you get
 - **Fractal swing detectors**: window-based swing highs/lows with configurable symmetry and tolerance for flat tops/bottoms.
-- **ZigZag swing detectors**: ATR/price-threshold reversals for adaptive swing confirmation without fixed lookahead windows.
+- **ZigZag swing detectors**: OHLC-aware ATR/price-threshold reversals for adaptive swing confirmation without fixed lookahead windows.
+- **Slope-change detector**: sustained rolling-regression slope reversals for slower, rounded turns.
+- **Multi-scale consensus**: tolerant pivot clustering with a configurable detector quorum.
 - **Swing markers**: `SwingPointMarkerIndicator` converts swing indexes into chart-friendly markers (values only on swing bars, `NaN` elsewhere).
 - **Trendlines**: `TrendLineSupportIndicator` / `TrendLineResistanceIndicator` that score every valid line in the lookback window and pick the best candidate with tunable weights and touch tolerance.
 - **Chart-ready metadata**: `getSwingPointIndexes()` and `getCurrentSegment()` expose anchors, slope/intercept, and scoring so you can debug or annotate charts.